-Our buddy Robert Whetsell from was kind enough to answer some questions about this weekend's game between the Pokes and the Mountaineers.
+Our buddy Robert Whetsell from Cowboys Ride For Free was kind enough to answer some questions about this weekend's game between the Pokes and the Mountaineers.
 Let's get to it.
-Ride For Free

 Matt: Oklahoma State and West Virginia had a pretty similar start to the season.
 Neutral site game against a top 3 opponent that ended up as a more competitive loss than expected.
 I think that the Alabama game really helped WVU get ready for this season by having to get amped up for a big challenge right at the start.
 Do you feel the same way about the Florida State game and would you be up for more of those types of games in the future?

 Robert: In retrospect, these two 5-2 teams have only those opening games in common, as the journey couldn't be any different from that point forward.
 West Virginia is trending way up, and I wouldn't be surprised at all if they remained in the conversation for the Big 12 title as we move into November.
 OSU, on the other hand, is trending down, and fans are none too confident about reaching bowl eligibility despite only needing one more win.

 That being said, I'm all for an opponent like Florida State in non-conference play.
 It does nothing but good for a program that is trying to challenge the upper echelon and prove they can compete at a national championship level.

 Matt: J.W.
 Walsh and Daxx Garman are clearly two very different quarterbacks?
 What are the big changes in the offense from the last time we saw the Pokes, with Walsh under center?